open-zaak/open-zaak-website/src/pages/using-openzaak.en.md

 Would you like to know more about how you can start using OpenZaak in your municipality?
 Please [contact](/en/contact/) us for an (online) demo of Signalen.

 ## For developers
-OpenZaak is an open source case register API backend for municipalites who want to deliver citizen-friendly services online.
+OpenZaak is an open source case register API provisioning backend for municipalites who want to deliver citizen-friendly services online.

 OpenZaak implements the national API standards for case-oriented working ([ZGW API's](https://github.com/VNG-Realisatie/gemma-zaken)) developed by [VNG Realisatie](https://www.vngrealisatie.nl/).
 In order to fully utilize OpenZaak it needs to connect with other systems or components.
 Document management systems, or specialized systems to handle permits as well as the case handling component, MyApp or apps for MOR reports are examples of such systems and components.